 Best Skin Serum: Phloretin CF or CE Ferulic Acid?

 Since around 2009 I’ve been a huge fan of Skinceuticals products.
-In fact, I’ve used almost nothing but Skinceuticals since my friend introduced me to Skinceuticals CE Ferulic Since that time, I’ve also experimented with Phloretin CF as well, and experienced some great results.
+In fact, I’ve used almost nothing but Skinceuticals from the time my friend introduced me to Skinceuticals CE Ferulic almost 10 years ago.
+Since that time, I’ve also experimented with Phloretin CF, and experienced some great results.
 Because I’ve used both for a long time, I thought I’d compare Phloretin CF and CE Ferulic.

 Both are good quality vitamin C serums for the face, and both are excellent choices depending on your skin type and your personal needs.